 Health Advantages of Living in Melbourne Florida

 Health advantages of living in Melbourne Florida include some obvious items, along with some headscratchers.
 But, when put into context, makes a lot of sense.
 It’s not just the fact there’s a lot less pollution -- as there is in big metropolitan cities in the northeast and on the west coast -- but a number of elements that make it a better place to call home.
 Read on to learn more about the health benefits of living in Melbourne Florida.

 About Melbourne Florida

 Melbourne is a city that’s located in Brevard County, which sits to the north of Palm Bay, on the Indian River Lagoon, and stretches partly across the shores of the Atlantic Ocean.
 It is home to the Eau Gallie Arts District, the Rossetter House Museum & Gardens, and Howard E. Futch Memorial Park at Paradise Beach.

 The cost of living in Melbourne Florida is very affordable.
 In fact, the median home cost in Melbourne is about $195,000, as opposed to the statewide average of approximately $237,100.
-Plus, day to day expenses is also less costly in Melbourne than they are across the Sunshine State.
+Plus, day-to-day expenses are also less costly in Melbourne than they are across the Sunshine State.

 Now, let’s get on to the health benefits of living in Melbourne Florida.
 We’ll list the top and most advantageous ones, which include the following:

 - Weather.
 With a long, warm summer, super mild winters, and spectacular spring and fall seasons, there’s nearly always sunshine.
 That means there are no long, grey, and dreary days.
 That translates into the absence of seasonal affective disorder or SAD or winter blues.